wyne-ybanez/PaperCut/README.md

 - Click Enable Automatic deploys in 'Automatic Deploys' section
 - Choose the branch you would like to deploy and click "Deploy Branch"

-### Run Locally
+### Local Clone

-**Note: The project will not run locally with database connections unless the user sets up an [env.py](https://pypi.org/project/env.py/) file configuring IP, PORT, MONGO_URI, MONGO_DBNAME and SECRET_KEY.
-You must have the connection details in order to do this.
+**Note: To run this project locally, an "env.py" file must be created for configuring IP, PORT, MONGO_URI, MONGO_DBNAME and SECRET_KEY.
 These details are private and not disclosed in this repository for security purposes.**

-### Local Clone

 This is used when you would like to make changes to the project code